a-r-j/ProteinWorkshop/README.md

 ## Featurisation Schemes

-Part of the goal of `proteinworkshop` benchmark is to investigate the impact of the degree to which increasing granularity of structural detail affects performance.
+Part of the goal of the `proteinworkshop` benchmark is to investigate the impact of the degree to which increasing granularity of structural detail affects performance.
 To achieve this, we provide several featurisation schemes for protein structures.

 ### Invariant Node Features